wijnen/mg-random/README.md

 the OpenMSX emulator.

 ## Use from the commandline
-If the two Python modules are not installed, running server2.py will generate an image and place it in the current directory with the name _random.rom_.
+If the three Python modules are not installed, running server2.py will generate an image and place it in the current directory with the name _random.rom_.
 In this mode it is not possible to change any settings.

 ## Use as a server
-If the two Python modules are installed, running server2.py will start a web server on port 9999.
+If the three Python modules are installed, running server2.py will start a web server on port 9999.
 This can be reached by pointing your browser to http://localhost:9999/.
 This page will show some settings and a button to generate an image with those settings.